 For Prince, the term New Power Generation seemed to have a deeper meaning than merely what he called his new band.
-In fact, before giving the name to his band, he wrote the phrase, “Welcome to the New Power Generation" for the opening track of 1988’s Lovesexy.
-Although he had parted ways with The Revolution in 1986, The NPG was not formally introduced as his new backing band until the summer of 1990 when most of the members made their live debut on the Nude Tour.
-In fact, the NPG was also the name of his band in the film, Graffiti Bridge, which included the song, “New Power Generation” on the accompanying soundtrack album.
+Although he had parted ways with The Revolution in 1986, the NPG was not formally introduced as his new backing band for nearly four more years - in the summer of 1990 - when most of the members made their live debut on the Nude Tour.
+(Although the NPG was also the name of his band in the film, Graffiti Bridge, which included the song, “New Power Generation” on the accompanying soundtrack album.)

 “Lay down your funky weapon, come join us on the floor.
 Making love and music’s the only things worth fighting 4.
 We r the new power generation, we want 2 change the world.
 The only thing that’s in our way is u.
 Your old fashioned music, your old ideas, We’re sick and tired of u telling us what 2 do.
 We r the New Power Generation.....” ( Prince )

-The NPG made their recording debut in 1991 on the wildly successful and critically acclaimed, “Diamonds and Pearls” album – which spawned more hits on the Billboard charts than any other Prince album released since Purple Rain.
+The NPG went on to make their recording debut in 1991 on the wildly successful and critically acclaimed, “Diamonds and Pearls” album – which spawned more hits on the Billboard charts than any other Prince album released since Purple Rain.

 Music critics around the world expressed their excitement about Prince’s new musical direction with the NPG.
-Most reviews on the first official release of Prince & the New Power Generation’s “Diamonds & Pearls” pointed to the musical synergy between him and his new band – such as this Spin Magazine review of ‘D&P’ in a look back at staffers’ favorite Prince albums written after his death in 2016:
+Most reviews of Prince & the New Power Generation’s “Diamonds & Pearls” pointed to the musical synergy between him and his new band – such as this Spin Magazine review of ‘D&P’ in a look back at staffers’ favorite Prince albums written after his death in 2016:

 “’Gett Off’ hit radio that summer, a supercharged sex anthem laced with booming bass, an instantly catchy flute, and a Public Enemy-style “kettle whistle” sax loop.
 It announced that Prince was back — and not just with a new album.
 This was Prince’s brand of hard funk and dance filtered through hip-hop aggression and edge, a raunchily aggressive track that served as announcement that Prince still understood the times — and he could grasp what was happening in R&B/pop, meld it into his own sound, and still be Prince….